 We all love squeezing our dogs, but if cuddling your pet sets your eyes watering, you may need to keep your distance.

-Avoiding too much contact with your dog will keep you from getting pet hair or saliva on your body, which will reduce your chances of getting hives or the sniffles.
+Avoiding too much contact with your dog will keep you from getting pet hair or saliva on your body.
+This in turn will reduce your chances of getting hives or the sniffles.

 This is especially important if you have an allergic reaction to dog saliva.
 Even if you can’t stop scratching those cute little ears, refrain from kissing your dog—that’s a sure-fire way to set off your allergies!